 Careful consideration has to be given at both the design and build stages to maintaining the fire separation around the individual dwellings by:

-- ensuring that there are no weaknesses at the junctions of all fire compartments and
+- making sure that there are no weaknesses at the junctions of all fire compartments and

-- ensuring that all openings in fire resistant walls/floors for services to pass through are adequately sealed.
+- making sure that all openings in fire resistant walls / floors for services to pass through are adequately sealed.